Here Are the Japanese Winter Prints: The Art of Ukiyo-e

-The Ukiyo-e genre of art flourished in Japan between the 17th and 19th century.
+The Ukiyo-e genre of art flourished in Japan between the 17th and 19th centuries.
 The term translates as “picture[s] of the floating world.”
 Its artists produced woodblock prints and paintings of such subjects as female beauties; kabuki actors and sumo wrestlers; scenes from history and folk tales; travel scenes and landscapes; flora and fauna; as well as erotica.
-Sometimes, ukiyo-e woodblocks also presented winter landscapes and that’s what we offer you for these hot summer days.
+Sometimes, ukiyo-e woodblocks also present winter landscapes and that’s what we offer you for these hot summer days.

 Woodblock prints were initially used as early as the eighth century in Japan to disseminate texts, especially Buddhist scriptures.
 In 1765, new technology made it possible to produce single-sheet prints in a whole range of colors.
 Woodblock printing had been used in China for centuries to print books, long before the advent of movable type, but was widely adopted in Japan during the Edo period (1603-1868).

 The medium quickly gained popularity and was used to produce affordable prints as well as books.
 It also became very popular among 19th century European artists.

 When we think of Japan, we tend to imagine spring landscapes with blooming cherry trees.
 There are, however, many beautiful ukiyo-e prints from the Edo period that show Japanese winter landscapes and historic Tokyo cityscapes covered in picturesque fluffy snow.

 1. Tsuchiya Koitsu